The toilet is something we use every day without thinking.

-Come with me as I explore everything you need to do to to child proof your toilet.
+Come with me as I explore everything you need to do to childproof your toilet.

 The easiest way to baby proof the toilet is to keep the door shut and secured at all times.
 A simple way to achieve this is by installing a hook-and-eye lock high up on the door out of your child’s reach.